h4ndzdatm0ld/nornir_netconf/README.md

 - **netconf_get_config** - Returns configuration from specified configuration store (default="running") -> `Result.result -> RpcResult`
 - **netconf_get_schemas** - Retrieves schemas and saves aggregates content into a directory with schema output -> `Result.result -> SchemaResult`
 - **netconf_lock** - Locks or Unlocks a specified datastore (default="lock") -> `Result.result -> RpcResult`
+- **netconf_validate** - Validates configuration datastore.
+Requires the `validate` capability. -> `Result.result -> RpcResult`

 ## Response Result

 The goal of the task results is to put the NETCONF RPC-reply back in your hands.
 In most cases, the Nornir `Result.result` attribute will return back a `dataclass` depending on the task operation.
 It's important that you understand the object you will be working with.
-There are exceptions to this.
-For example, `get_capabilities` will simply return a list of capabilities in the `Result` object.
+Please see the `dataclasses` section below and review the code if you want to see what attributes to expect.

 ### Dataclasses

 > Defined in `nornir_netconf/plugins/helpers/models.py`

 - `RpcResult` -> This will return an attribute of `rpc` and `manager`.
 You will encounter this object in most Nornir `Results` as the return value to the `result` attribute.
-NETCONF / XML payloads can be overwhelming, specially with large configurations and it's just not efficient or useful to display thousands of lines of code in any result.
+NETCONF / XML payloads can be overwhelming, especially with large configurations and it's just not efficient or useful to display thousands of lines of code in any result.
 - `SchemaResult` -> An aggregation of interesting information when grabbing schemas from NETCONF servers.

 ## Global Lock